maximmax42/CustomRP-Docs/en/faq.md

 ---
-description: Frequently asked questions
+description: Please stop asking me the same questions in the server.
 ---

-# ❓ FAQ
+# ❓ Frequently Asked Questions

 ## Questions